mohtashim-khan/JavaSubset-Compiler/README.md

 1) use makefile and bison to build the compiler using the command "cd src/ && bison parser.ypp && cd .. && make release"

 Run Instructions:
-2) use command "./output filepath" to compile assembly -> the output for this assembley can be found in output.asm.
+1) use command "./output filepath" to compile assembly -> the output for this assembley can be found in output.asm
-3) use command "spim -f output.asm" to run the Generated Assembly file.
+2) use command "spim -f output.asm" to run the Generated Assembly file

 **J-- Code Snippet**